protofire/solhint/docs/rules/miscellaneous/comprehensive-interface.md

 ![Default Severity Badge warn](https://img.shields.io/badge/Default%20Severity-warn-yellow)

 ## Description
 Check that all public or external functions are override.
-This is useful to make sure that the whole API is extracted in an interface.
+This is iseful to make sure that the whole API is extracted in an interface.

 ## Options
 This rule accepts a string option of rule severity.
 Must be one of "error", "warn", "off".
 Default to warn.